CIS565-Fall-2013/Project1-RayTracer/README.md

 An example TAKUAscene file setting up two frames inside of a Cornell Box can be found in the scenes/ directory.

+For meshes, note that the base code will only read in .obj files.
+For more information on the .obj specification see http://en.wikipedia.org/wiki/Wavefront_.obj_file.

+An example of a mesh object is as follows:

+OBJECT 0
+mesh tetra.obj
+material 0
+frame 0
+TRANS       0 5 -5
+ROTAT       0 90 0
+SCALE       .01 10 10

+Check the Google group for some sample .obj files of varying complexity.

 -------------------------------------------------------------------------------
 README
 -------------------------------------------------------------------------------